timacdonald/json-api/README.md

 Congratulations...and what. a. rush!

-We will now dive into adding relationships to your `UserResource`, but if you would like to explore more complex attribute features you may like to jump ahead:
+We will now dive into adding relationships to your resources, but if you would like to explore more complex attribute features you may like to jump ahead:

 - [Remapping `$attributes`](#remapping-attributes)
 - [`toAttributes()`](#toAttributes)